 The updated payment amount will be applied to your benefits automatically, so you don’t need to do anything to receive it.

-The SSA will announce the annual COLA increase in mid-October.
-As of right now, the Senior Citizens League1 (TSCL) increase is estimated to be 2.5%.
-COLA projections are based on the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W), which measures how much prices change over time for everyday goods and services.
+The SSA has announced the 2025 COLA increase will be 2.5%.
+COLA adjustments are based on the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W), which measures how much prices change over time for everyday goods and services.

 The SSA's latest data shows the average monthly Social Security benefits check in August was $1,783.55.
 A 2.5% cost-of-living adjustment would raise the average monthly check by $44.59 next year.

-The limit for substantial gainful activity (SGA) is projected to increase by 2.5% in 2025, from $1,550 to $1,588.75.
+The limit for substantial gainful activity (SGA) in 2025 will be $1,620 for non-blind individuals, up from $1,550 in 2024.
+For statutorily blind individuals, the SGA limit for SSDI is $2,700.
 SGA is any work you do that is substantial or gainful, meaning it requires physical or mental effort in exchange for payment.
 Basically, SGA is the amount of money you can earn each month while still qualifying for benefits.

 To calculate your SGA, the SSA typically considers your gross income before taxes.
 If you’re self-employed, the SSA evaluates your profit, which is your total income minus operating expenses.
 While you can work while receiving disability, it's important to be mindful of the SGA limit.
 Earning close to this amount can attract the attention of the SSA, and you might lose your benefits.